Ἀαρών Φριδ – Τὸν ὦνον πᾰ́ντων καί τὴν ἀξῐ́ᾱν οὐδένων

 Dedicated toFor Brian Wilson (1942-2025)

-Named after, and loosely inspired by, one of the greatest pop songs ever written.
+Loosely inspired by, and with a second movement named after, one of the greatest pop songs ever written.
 (The only pop songs I’d definitively rank above it are the Beach Boys’ own Good Vibrations at #2 and ABBA’s Dancing Queen at #1, though a few others undoubtedly tie it.)

 Since Brian Wilson’s death earlier this year, I’d been wanting to compose a tribute.
 I can decide neither what the best Beach Boys track is nor which is my favorite, so I consulted the opinions of Wilson’s peers.
 What Paul McCartney calls “the greatest song ever written” and Hans Zimmer calls “a perfect song” felt like the ideal song to write a tribute to; in fact, I never really considered any other track in their discography.